ivy-llc/ivy/docs/partial_source/contributing/1_the_basics.rst

 Check the `git documentation <https://git-scm.com/doc>`_ for more details.

 As a final note, a beautiful commit hisotry is not something we particularly care about.
-We're much more concerned that the code is good, and things are updated as quickly as possible.
+We're much more concerned that the code itself is good, that things are updated as quickly as possible, and that all developers are able to work efficiently.
 If a mistake is commited into the history, it's generally not too difficult to simply undo this in future commits, so don't stress about this too much 🙂